TheSingleOneYT/DigitalGameShelf/README.md

 ![screenshot](Assets_Pic_7.PNG)

 The game should now start!
-Enjoy using DSG!
+Enjoy using DGS!